EnlZhao/Notebook/docs/Course/FDS/Lec03.md

 typedef  struct  PtrToThreadedNode  ThreadedTree;
 typedef  struct  ThreadedTreeNode {
-    int     LeftThread;   /* if it is TRUE, then Left */ ThreadedTree  Left;      /* is a thread, not a child ptr.   */ ElementTypeElement;intRightThread; /* if it is TRUE, then Right */ ThreadedTree  Right;    /* is a thread, not a child ptr.   */ }
+    int     LeftThread;   /* if it is TRUE, then Left */ ThreadedTree  Left;      /* is a thread, not a child ptr. */ ElementType Element;
+    int     RightThread; /* if it is TRUE, then Right */ ThreadedTree  Right;    /* is a thread, not a child ptr. */ }
 ```
 !!! quote